-Council Member Nelson inquired about the parking previously approved as City-Wide.
-Council Member Martin stated that counting the number of rentals is more important than the number of occupants within those rentals.
-If parking is the issue then parking regulations are needed rather than limiting the occupants.
-Council Member Nelson stressed this is a way to regulate density.
+Issue #5 will be a baseline across the City.
+Council Member Martin feels counting the number of rentals is more important than the number of renters.
+Council Member Nelson stated this is a way to make it low density.

-Council Member Gartin reiterated Council Member Nelson in stating that parking is a lever to minimize density.
-He feels that occupancy needs to be tied to bedrooms and parking in Campus impacted areas, but there needs to be some flexibility outside of those areas.
-Council Member Corrieri feels that parking should be dealt with through enforcement and not through rentals.
-Council Member Martin suggested to explore the control of density in the affected areas through the use of occupancy of the house without talking about parking.
+Council Member Gartin clarified that Council is using parking to be a leverage.
+Council Member Corrieri does not feel that parking should be tied to occupancy.
+Mr. Bingham stated that if the ultimate goal is to get cars off the street, then parking would be tied to occupancy.
+Council Member Corrieri feels that will not get the cars off the street; that will only happen through enforcement.
 Council Member Betcher stated the main goal is not to get the cars off the street, but it coincides.
-The parking requirement is there for limiting the number of occupants and manage density.
+The parking requirement is there for limiting the number of occupants.
 If it is across the City, it makes for ease of implementation and education.

-Moved by Beatty-Hansen, seconded by Corrieri, to direct staff to modify the Ordinance to maintain the parking requirement in the moratorium areas only.
+Moved by Beatty-Hansen, seconded by Corrieri, to direct staff to modify the ordinance to maintain the parking requirement in the moratorium areas only.